Scientific-Computing-Lab/ParallelCodeEstimation/README.md

 9. Write gathered data to output `roofline-data.csv` file.

 The `gatherData.py` script will emit a CSV file containing all the benchmarking data.
 After each kernel is run, the data is written out to the last line of the CSV file.
+We encourage writing the results of the execution to a log file for later error/execution analysis.

 ## Scraping the CUDA kernels

-Once all the roofline benchmarking data has been collected, we can go ahead and scrape the sampled targets for their CUDA kernels.
-We do this with a script called `analysis/scrapeCUDAKernels.py`, which will do the following:
+Once all the roofline benchmarking data has been collected, we can go ahead and scrape the sampled targets for their CUDA/OMP kernels.
+We do this with a script called `analysis/simpleScrapeKernels.py`, which will do the following:

-1. Check if there exists already-gathered CUDA kernels
-2. Go through all the executables in the `build` dir and extract their kernel names
+1. Go through all the executables in the `build` dir and extract their kernel names via `cuobjdump` or `objdump`
-3. Search through each executable's directories for the source function definition

-The scraped output will be in JSON format, with a nesting structure of `executable/target --> kernel --> code`.
+2. Create a dictionary assiging to each kernel the `cat` contents of all the source files used by the target

+The scraped output will be in JSON format.
+We particularly do this simple form of scraping because we're struggling to have a proper AST traversal script that can properly extract CUDA kernels from source.
+This is a future step we're working on.

 ## Building the LLM Dataset (TODO)

 Once both the roofline data and CUDA kernels are collected, we will amalgamate the data with another script.
 We use the script called `analysis/createLLMDataset.py`.
 A design decision was made to make the LLM dataset into a JSON format, following a chat style.
 This is because lots of the current models are trained in this manner.
+We have not gotten to this part yet.

 ## Dataset Visualization (TODO)